 Encephalocele happens when the tube does not fully close during pregnancy.
 This causes the brain, and the membranes that cover it, to poke out through openings in the skull.
-The Centers for Disease Control and Prevention (CDC) reports that each year about 375 or one out of every 10,000 babies born in the U.S. will have encephalocele.
+The Centers for Disease Control and Prevention (CDC) reports that each year, about 375, or 1 in every 10,000, babies born in the U.S. will have encephalocele.

 Encephalocele can range from minor to severe based on where it occurs and what it involves.
-Encephalocele is are most often described as:
+It is most often described as:

-- Meningocele—when the bulging area contains only cerebrospinal fluid (CSF) and the overlaying membrane
+- Meningocele: when the bulging area contains only cerebrospinal fluid (CSF) and overlaying membrane

 Encephaloceles can also be classified as:

 - Primary: present at birth